Enrico2/sourcegraph/README.md

 I'm submitting this code, out of respect for your 4-hour request.
 However, I must say that I'm not happy with the end-result.
 The task seemed to me like it was doomed to fail in the given time limit.
 And I consider this a failure given that, as a developer, this is not a tool I would use.
 It's a beginning of one at most.
-Obviously, Sacrifices had to be made. :(
+Obviously, sacrifices had to be made. :(

 ## How to run